serverless/serverless/lib/plugins/create/templates/aws-nodejs-typescript/README.md

 ## Installation/deployment instructions

-Depending on your preffered package manager, follow the instructions below to deploy your project.
+Depending on your preferred package manager, follow the instructions below to deploy your project.

 ### Using NPM

-- Run `npm i` to install the project dependancies
+- Run `npm i` to install the project dependencies
 - Run `npx sls deploy` to deploy this stack to AWS

 ### Using Yarn

-- Run `yarn` to install the project dependancies
+- Run `yarn` to install the project dependencies
 - Run `yarn sls deploy` to deploy this stack to AWS

 ## Test your service